SebKrantz/collapse/README.md

 The creation of the `collapse` package was inspired by the like-named command in the STATA statistical software, but its main function `collap` is more than simply a reproduction of STATA's `collapse` for R.
-It offers a more advanced, flexible and faster aggregation function for working with multi-level (panel) data structures and multi-type data.
+It can be used to perform more advanced aggregation tasks more flexibly and faster, particularly when working with multi-level (panel) data structures and multi-type data.
 Next to that, the function `qsu` (shorthand for quick summary) provides a way of calculating arbitrary summary statistics for cross-sectional and multi-level (panel) data.